umerijaz/nanopore/README.md

 python3 chopSEQ.py -h

-This will allow the computer to run on six all core if the computer has that many otherwise it'll send you to usage
+This will allow the computer to run on three cores hopefully will maximum the timing

 ./chopSEQ.py -i input_file -f foward_primer -r reservser_primer -p 3 > output_file

-python3 chopSEQ.py -i input_file -f foward_primers -r reverse_primers -p 3 > \ >>  output_file
+python3 chopSEQ.py -i input_file -f foward_primers -r reverse_primeRs -p 3 > \ >>  output_file

 this will allow the user to run on a single processor